speculatrix/web_get_iplayer/README.md

 If you want to use the embedded player to play .flv files, you need JWplayer.
 In order to get this, you may need to register at www.jwplayer.com .

 Usually, if you've registered correctly, the download page will be https://dashboard.jwplayer.com/#/welcome

 Download the jwplayer-*version*.zip file, make a note of the licence key.
 Latest at: https://ssl.p.jwpcdn.com/player/download/jwplayer-7.12.8.zip
 Unpack the zip file into your htdocs directory, so it appears as http://example/jw-player-*version*/ and ensure the appropriate relative URI is put into the configuration (Flv7Uri) along with the licence key string.

-You can transcode the FLV and TS files into other formats to play on other devices; mp4 is a popular choice.
+You can transcode the TS (video) and M4A (audio) files into other formats to play on other devices; mp4 is a popular choice for video, mp3 for audio.
 The UI offers this possibility, whereby it calls a transcode command.
-A useful script for this is flv-to-divx.sh, download it and make it executable.
-A good place to put it is /usr/local/bin, but you can configure its location.
+Some useful scripts are provided for doing this, ts-to-mp4.sh and m4a-to-mp3.sh download them and make them executable.
+A good place to put them is /usr/local/bin, but you can configure their locations in the settings.

 ## Known problems and shortcomings